nqn/mesos-drf-model/docs/events.md

 # Events

-Events are written to `events.txt` and contains newline separated json objects representing events from the simulated runs.
+Events are written to a file named `events.txt` and contains newline-separated json objects where each line represents one event from the simulation run.

 ```
 {